Boulder County government offices will be closed at noon Dec. 31, and all day Jan. 1 for the New Year’s holiday.

 Community Kick-Off Event Recording

-We invite you to share this video with family, neighbors, and community partners so more voices can connect with this work.
+We invite you to share the video with family, neighbors, and community partners so more voices can connect with this work.
 Your experiences and memories continue to guide the future of this project.
+And submit your feedback from the event.

 Project Team